AleksandrZhadetsky/finance_scheduler_dev/README.md

 ### This repository for development purposes, contains BETA version of application

-- Functionality is under development at the moment, when features ready, I will keep it updated here.
+- Application is under development at the moment, when features are ready, I will keep it updated here.
 - Version v.1.0.
 - [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### Set Up steps

-- Download or clone the tutorial project code from [here](https://github.com/AlexanderZhadetskij/finance_scheduler_dev.git/).
+- Download or clone the tutorial project code from [here](https://github.com/AleksandrZhadetsky/finance_scheduler_dev.git/).
 - Start the project by running dotnet run from the command line in the project root folder (where the FinanceSchedulerDemo.csproj file is located), you should see the message Now listening on: http://localhost:5001.
 - NOTE: You can also start the application in debug mode in VS Code by opening the project root folder in VS Code and pressing F5 or by selecting Debug -> Start Debugging from the top menu.
   Running in debug mode allows you to attach breakpoints to pause execution and step through the application code.